-Water temperatures in the West Basin varied throughout the summer, with a maximum temperature of 22.8°C measured at the surface on August 5th, and a minimum temperature of 12.1°C measured near the bottom at 8.5 m on June 14th.
+Water temperatures in the South Basin varied throughout the summer, with a maximum temperature of 22.6°C measured at the surface on August 15th, and a minimum temperature of 14.0°C measured near the bottom at 9.0 m on June 18th.
 (Figure 4a, bottom).
-The temperature profiles indicate that the lake does mix completely, and that the lake was appreciably warmer in July and August compared to June and September.
-Weak stratification is evident during the June 14th, July 19th, and August 5th sampling events, with the depth of the thermocline likely being mediated by the interaction between varying air temperature and wind conditions in this time (Figure 6b).
+The temperature profiles indicate that the lake does mix completely, and that the lake was appreciably warmer in July, August, and September compared to June.
+Weak stratification is evident during the June 18th, July 12th, and August 15th sampling events, with slight decreases in temperature towards the bottom of the lake in June and July, and slight decreases through the whole water column in August.

 The South Basin remained well oxygenated at the surface and throughout most of the water column through the summer, measuring above the CCME guidelines of 6.5 mg/L dissolved oxygen (Figure 4b, bottom).
-However, dissolved oxygen levels during the July 19th sampling event were relatively low, at approximately 6.6 mg/L from the surface to 7.5 m, below which the levels were less than 6.5 mg/L, and proceeded to anoxia (dissolved oxygen <1 mg/L) below 8.5 m.
-This may have been caused by significant smoky conditions, which would have inhibited algal production of oxygen in the surface waters due to reduced light, as evident by the reduced solar radiation in this time period (Figure 6b).
-Oxygen levels decreased appreciably with depth during the sampling events where weak stratification was observed (June 14th and August 5th; Figure 4b, bottom).
+However, dissolved oxygen levels during the September 3rd sampling event were relatively low, at approximately 6.7 mg/L from the surface to 3.5 m, below which the levels were less than 6.5 mg/L. Oxygen levels decreased appreciably with depth during the sampling events where weak stratification was observed.
+Super-saturated levels of dissolved oxygen were observed during the August 15th sampling event, corresponding with high levels of chlorophyll-a (Figure 1, bottom), which are the result of high levels of algae and cyanobacteria with high rates of photosynthesis during a warm day with high solar radiation (Figure 6b).

-Figure 4. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Skeleton Lake measured over the course of the summer at Skeleton Lake North Basin (top) and Skeleton Lake South Basin (bottom) in the summer of 2021
+Figure 4. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Skeleton Lake measured over the course of the summer at Skeleton Lake North Basin (top) and Skeleton Lake South Basin (bottom) in the summer of 2022.